JMRI: Logix Documentation

 - Execute the conditional actions regardless whether the state has changed

 The Actions section of the Edit Conditional window contains a table of actions, with two buttons below for adding a new action and reordering the list of actions.
 The section provides for specifying the actions to be taken when a Conditional is calculated and changes its state.
 The action table consists of a column for the description of the action to be taken and two columns of buttons, Edit and Delete, for editing or deleting an existing action.
 To add a new action, press the "Add Action" button.
 A new "Edit Action" window will appear.
 Select an action type in the type box, and data items needed to completely specify the action will appear to the right of the type box.
 When a name must be entered, the name must correspond to the System Name or the User Name of an existing entity (sensor, turnout, signal head, etc.) of the proper type.
-Opening the Sensor Table when entering sensor names, or the Turnout Table to see available turnouts, etc., may be useful.
-Available action types are described in detail below.
+Depending on your selection method, a tabbed Pick List, a single Pick List or a dropdown combo box will be displayed to aid in name selection.
+Available action types are described in detail at Actions.
 If you use User Names to specify your actions, the same caution noted above applies.
 Be very careful when editing User Names that are used to specify actions.

 For each action, three options are available for when to perform the action: 1) On Change to True, 2) On Change to False, and 3) On Change.
 These refer to the calculated state of the Conditional, which is equal to the value of the logical expression as specified in the state variable table.
 One of these options must be selected.
 When done, click either "Update" to install your changes, "Cancel" to close the window without any changes or "Delete" to remove the action entirely.